Lito-Frito/Monster_Hunter/README.md

 OR

 You can go to [repl.it](https://repl.it/@crc8109/job-scraper#README.md) where I'm hosting the app in a personal repl.
-When you click the link, just hit `Run` button with the forward arrow and the app will start up.
+When you click the link, just hit the button up top that says `Run` with the forward arrow and the app will start up.

 If this doesn't work, feel free to reach out.